Stay comfortable and agile on the trail with the best hiking shoes for men and women. From day trips to thru-hikes, we’ve got you covered.

 - Not ideal for technical scrambling on rock and steep terrain

 Are you looking for a hiking shoe that offers more of a traditional hiking boot design?
 This below-the-ankle pick could be just what you need.
-The sub-2-pound Sawtooth ($115) slices through harsh terrain better than most midheight hiking boots.
+The sub-2-pound Sawtooth ($150) slices through harsh terrain better than most mid-height hiking boots.

 The leather-textile hybrid upper defies abrasion.
-And the outsole design has enough rocker to make walking easier on rollers and steeps.
+And the outsole design has enough rocker to make walking easier on rolling and steep terrain.

-The lug pattern gives plenty of grip, and the toe overlays prevent abrasion.
+The lug pattern of the Sawtooth II gives plenty of grip, and the toe overlays prevent abrasion.
 Our testers are happy to report that even after multiple seasons of use, these show little signs of wear.
 Plus, you can feel good knowing that Oboz plants a tree for every pair of shoes sold.

 We found this model runs about a half-size large.
 For a waterproof version, take a look at the Oboz Sawtooth II Low BDry.
-It’s the same shoe, but with Oboz’s waterproof membrane.
+It’s the same shoe, but with the Oboz waterproof membrane.